Ball Pressure Gauge Guide

 Best when pressure checks and adjustments happen together.

-A separate gauge is fine if you only check pressure now and then, or if your pump setup is already working.
+A separate gauge is only tolerable if you check pressure now and then, or if you are willing to accept a slower pump setup.
 Keep it in the same place every time and make sure the needle is stored safely.

 When a digital ball pump is better